 laneway means a road reserve of a public highway 9 metres or less wide.

-public accessible private plazas means a privately owned space provided and maintained by the property owner for public use.
+publicly accessible private plazas means a privately owned space provided and maintained by the property owner for public use.

-fine grain means a network of small parcel sizes or detailed buildings and/or streetscapes.

-vertical rhythm means the division of a broad building mass into smaller scale parts with vertical proportions and variations of parapet heights along the length of a building or several adjoining buildings.

-building services includes areas used for the purposes of loading, waste management, in addition to electrical, communications, gas, water and fire prevention infrastructure.
+building services includes areas used for the purposes of loading, waste management, and electrical, communications, gas, water and fire prevention infrastructure.

-stationary activity means activities by pedestrians that involve extended stays within a space, such as sitting and eating, rather that simply walking through.
+stationary activity means activities by pedestrians that involve extended stays within a space, such as sitting and eating, rather than walking through.

-sleeving a carpark or building services area means surrounding it in spaces for other, more active uses (or smaller buildings) in order to screen it from the public realm.
+sleeving comprises the positioning of active uses between carpark or service areas and the public realm to achieve an active and safe street edge.

 2.2 Application requirements

 The following application requirements apply to an application for a permit under Clause 43.02, in addition to those specified in Clause 43.02 and elsewhere in the scheme, and must accompany an application, as appropriate, to the satisfaction of the responsible authority.

-A comprehensive site analysis and urban context report documenting the key contextual influences on the development.

 Written and diagrammatic demonstration of how the development addresses the Design Outcomes and Design Requirements.

-A 3D digital model of the proposed development and its immediate surrounds, as appropriate, must be submitted to the responsible authority and be to the satisfaction of the responsible authority in accordance with relevant City of Melbourne guidelines for buildings and works above 20 metres in height or the Department of Environment, Land, Water and Planning Advisory Note 3D Digital Modelling, as applicable.
+A comprehensive site analysis and urban context report documenting the contextual influences on the development.

-Photographic and or diagrammatic study of prevailing materiality and architectural elements in the surrounding streetscape including any heritage elements.
+Photographic and/or diagrammatic study of architectural elements and materials in the surrounding streetscape including any heritage elements.

-Photomontage studies of the proposal within its streetscape context from pedestrian eye level from street level.
-(Including relevant proposals and approvals).
+Photomontage studies of the proposal within its streetscape context from pedestrian eye level within the street (including relevant proposals and approvals).

-Analysis of relationship between the proposal and adjacent buildings (including likely adjacent development envelopes) and open space in order to maximise the amenity of public and private realm.
+Analysis of relationship between the proposal and adjacent buildings (including likely adjacent development envelopes) and open space.

-Street elevations of the block showing how the development proposal sits and contributes to its context.
+Elevations of the street block within which a development is proposed showing the contribution to its context.

+A 3D digital model of the proposed development and its immediate surrounds, as appropriate, in accordance with relevant City of Melbourne guidelines for buildings and works above 20 metres in height or the Department of Environment, Land, Water and Planning Advisory Note 3D Digital Modelling, as applicable.

 Detailed plan, elevation and section drawings (1:50 or 1:20) and written statement describing the design of the lower levels of the building including entries, shop front design, service doors or cabinets, weather protection canopies and integrated signage elements.

 Concept landscape plan for any publicly accessible podium and rooftop spaces detailing hard and soft landscape elements and evidence of the structural depth required to accommodate any deep soil planting.

-For development within Southbank, provide a statement by a suitably qualified professional demonstrating that any above ground parking can be easily adapted for alternative uses.

-Where car parking is proposed at or above ground level, provide appropriately annotated plan and section drawings for relevant levels to demonstrate the capacity to adapt to alternate uses.
+Where car parking is proposed at or above ground level, appropriately annotated plan and section drawings for relevant levels and a statement by a suitably qualified engineer are to be provided to demonstrate the capacity to adapt to alternate uses.

-Layout plans demonstrating the potential for conversion to alternative uses with an acceptable level of amenity where student housing, hotel or serviced apartments are proposed.
+Where student housing, hotel or serviced apartments are proposed, provide layout plans demonstrating the potential for conversion to alternative uses with an acceptable level of amenity.

 2.3 Exemption from notice and review